Facts on Publicly Funded Contraceptive Services in the United States

 7. Fowler CI et al., Family Planning Annual Report: 2010 National Summary, Research Triangle Park, NC: RTI International, 2010.

-12. Sonfield A, Gold RB, Medicaid Family Planning Expansions: Lessons Learned and Implications for the Future, New York: Guttmacher Institute, 2011.
+10. Sonfield A and Gold RB, Medicaid Family Planning Expansions: Lessons Learned and Implications for the Future, New York: Guttmacher Institute, 2011.

 Figure: Pregnancies Averted